javiersanpan/planta-cool-v2/microcontroller/README.md

 # Microcontroller code

 This code is made for the ESP8266 microcontroller.
-It has been tested, compiled and implemented using the Arduino IDE which you can download <a>here<a href="https://www.arduino.cc/en/software">.
+It has been tested, compiled and implemented using the Arduino IDE which you can download <a href="https://www.arduino.cc/en/software">here</a>.

 ## Sensitive data